 You have to get through a good number of episodes first before you start to get into a rhythm and feel the groove.
 If you wait until you feel good about your show before you hit publish on episode one, I guarantee you will never have a podcast.

 Just get it out there, let the world find it, and use that experience to continually improve your podcast over time.

 5. Upload Your Episodes, Even if They Aren't Perfect

-Perfection will ruin any chances of your show taking off, or even getting published in the first place.
-Remember, it was the perfectionist mindset that got in my own way and kept me from publishing my first episode after over a year since I purchased my microphone.
+Perfectionism will ruin any chances of your show taking off, or even getting published in the first place.
+Remember, it was the perfectionist mindset that got in my own way and kept me from publishing my first episode over a year after I purchased my microphone.
 I don't want that to be you!
 You will regret it, like I did.